sempruijs/new-read/readme.md

 ## status

-new-read has currently only development for the dutch version, which is in the very pre-alph fase. nothing is tested.
+new-read has currently only development for the dutch version, which is in the very pre-alpha fase. nothing is tested.